 - Create a user profile that is separate from the administrative account and only use the administrator account for administrative tasks.

-2. Keep the operating system (OS), BIOS, and software updated and patched.
+2. Keep the operating system (OS), UEFI or BIOS, and software updated and patched.

 - Keep the OS and applications updated and patched.

 - Use antivirus software and keep it updated.

 - Delete applications that you are not using, including old versions of software that remain installed after an upgrade.